icing/mod_h2/README.md

 certificate with the world.
 If there is a better way to test browser interop, I am happy to be given pointers.

+#Known Problems
+* If you use the "prefork" mpm, there are reported problems with using mod_h2 and mod_prody/mod_rewrite against another server which disappear when using mpm_event or mpm_worker in the otherwise unchanged configuration.
+* If you test chrome/firefox against a httpd with mod_h2 and get "ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY", this means that the browser consideres the installer SSL certificates as not good enough to use HTTP/2.
+This for example will happen with the sandbox installation, as that has only a self-signed certificate.
+If you disable mod_h2, chrome/firefox will seem to be working fine again against your server.
+This is due to the fact that SSL requirements are, for backward compatibility, relaxed when talking HTTP/1.

 ##TODO
-* Thanks to the excellent nghttp2, the module currently supports stream priority handling, but nghttp2 offers at the moment (v0.7.9) no way to use the prio information for request scheduling.
+* Thanks to the excellent nghttp2, the module currently supports stream priority handling, but nghttp2 offers at the moment (v0.7.15) no way to use the prio information for request scheduling.
-* Proper documentation needs to be added
 * mpm_event: supported by a hack atm.
 Needs an official patch with an Optional function
 * http trailers are not implemented
-* mod_h2 removes reqtimeout input filter for its connection, and its stream handling (due to problems in long processing fcgi php requests).
+* mod_h2 removes reqtimeout input filter for its connection.

 ##Licensing